Careers360 Logo

 CUET 2026: Overview, Exam Pattern and Key Highlights

 CUET 2026 is the national entrance exam students take to get into undergraduate programs at India’s central universities, including Delhi University, BHU, JNU, as well as some state and private universities.
-This exam replaces the traditional method of relying mainly on Class 12 board marks, creating a single, fair, and standardized system for all students across the country.
+This exam replaces the traditional method of relying mainly on Class 12 board marks, creating a single, fair, and standardised system for all students across the country.
 CUET allows students from different boards and backgrounds to compete on an even playing field, making the admission process transparent and merit-based.

 If you're planning to appear for CUET 2026, it's important to first understand how the exam works: its pattern, sections, syllabus weightage, and marking scheme.
-This will help you plan your preparation more strategically and aim for good score.
+This will help you plan your preparation more strategically and aim for a good score.

 CUET 2026 Exam Pattern